 Minimizes Pressure Ulcers

-This indicates the percentage of residents that have had a pressure ulcer.
-Pressure ulcers are considered by many experts to be an indicator of the quality of nursing care .
-Pressure ulcers, also called bed sores, are routinely the result of patients not being moved frequently enough.
+This indicates the percent of residents that sustained a pressure ulcer.
+Pressure ulcers are considered by many experts to be a measure of nursing care .
+Pressure ulcers, which are also referred to as bed sores, are often caused by residents staying in one position for too long.

 Minimizes Serious Falls